bridgerzan/xCooler/README.md

 ### Turn ON

-Activates the `xCooler` power plan.
+Activates the xCooler power plan.

-Your previous active power plan is saved automatically.

 ### Turn OFF

-Restores the power plan that was active before xCooler.
+Restores the power plan that was active before xCooler was enabled.

 ### Status

-Shows the current xCooler state and active Windows power plan.
+Displays the current xCooler state and power plan information.

 ### Uninstall

-Removes the xCooler power plan and local state files.
+Removes the xCooler power plan from Windows.

----

-## What xCooler Changes

-xCooler focuses on Windows power-management settings such as:

-* Processor core parking
-* PCI Express Link State Power Management
-* USB selective suspend
-* Wireless adapter power saving
-* Intel graphics power preference
-* Sleep-related settings

-Only settings available on the current system are changed.

-xCooler does not modify:

-* GPU drivers
-* Windows services
-* Game files
-* BIOS settings
-* Registry performance tweaks

----

-## Safety

-xCooler does not run as a background service.

-When xCooler is turned off, the previous Windows power plan is restored whenever possible.

-The project is fully open source so the PowerShell code can be inspected before running it.

----

-## Performance

-Results depend on the system.

-xCooler does not promise a fixed FPS increase or latency reduction.

-Its purpose is to provide a consistent gaming-oriented Windows power configuration while avoiding unnecessary system modifications.

----

 ## Requirements